jlabouliere/bikesharing/README.md

   * Per capita income and vehicle ownership in the surrounding area
     * Is subscribership a viable option financially
-    * Is bike share a viable option for daily commutes
+    * Is bike share a viable option for daily commutes Would recommend visualizations for per capita income, commute times into the area and vehicle ownership.